CollabAR-Source/RMVMDD/README.md

 <img src="https://github.com/CollabAR-Source/RMVMDD/blob/master/pristine%20image.PNG" width="600">

 ### 1.2 Single distortion Multi-view image sets
-We collect three single distortion Multi-view image sets with different distortion types.
-For set, it contains a certain image distortion type and has the same category, instance and view settings as the pristine imageset.
+We collect three single distortion Multi-view image sets.
+In each set, images contain a certain distortion type and the set has the same category, instance and view settings as the pristine imageset.
 Specifically, **three types of image distortion** are considered: *Motion blur, Gaussian blur,* and *Noise*.
 Smartphones or the head-mounted AR set cameras frequently contain motion blur caused by the motion of the user.
 Gaussian blur appears when the camera is de-focusing or the image is taken underwater or in a foggy environment.
 And Noise is inevitable in images because of poor illumination conditions, digital zooming, and the use of a low-quality image sensor.

 For each type of distortion, **three distortion levels** are considered.
 We are using the following methods to collect those distorted images.